The Kindred (1987 film)

-The Kindred is a 1987 American horror film directed by Jeffrey Obrow and Stephen Carpenter.
+The Kindred is a 1987 American science fiction horror film directed by Jeffrey Obrow and Stephen Carpenter.
 Obrow also produced the film, and co-wrote it along with Carpenter, Earl Ghaffari and John Penney.
-Starring David Allen Brooks, Amanda Pays and Rod Steiger, The Kindred was released on January 9, 1987 and grossed just over $2 million.
+Starring David Allen Brooks, Amanda Pays and Rod Steiger, The Kindred was released on January 9, 1987, and grossed just over $2 million.

 Plot

 Amanda's deathbed request to her son, John, was for him to destroy all the lab notes from her last experiment.
 She also blurts out he had a brother.
-At the funeral John meets Melissa, who claims to be his mother's biggest fan.
-Together with some of John's friends they go to Amanda's house, but none are prepared for what they find there: his monstrous, tentacled baby brother.
+At the funeral, John meets Melissa, who claims to be his mother's biggest fan.
+Together with some of John's friends, they go to Amanda's house, but none are prepared for what they find there: his monstrous, tentacled baby brother.
 Now he has to get to his mother's greatest advancement in Human Evolution before a mad scientist gets to him first.